FAQ

 Are the roads closed for traffic?

-At all times riders must obey all traffic laws and ride on the right-hand side of the street in single file.
+At all times, riders must obey all traffic laws and ride on the right-hand side of the street in a single file.
 Riders must follow the instructions of police officers, course marshals, and volunteers.

 How fast do I have to ride?